eagercheesecake/Rise-of-the-GOO-Notes/content/Characters/Characters/Mora.md

 Mora is Branwyn's mother figure from her childhood, using her as a vessel for her rebirth.
+She has also gone by Morrigan.

 - **First Seen:** N/A
 - **First Mentioned:** Session 5